 Relationships.
 There is nothing more critical to providing effective legal counsel than strong relationships.
 Therefore, I focus on how our firm relates to our clients, potential clients, business connections and our larger community.
 I help our attorneys build stronger bonds with our clients and build better bridges to community around us.

 Globalization has changed the way lawyers deliver legal services.
 Our clients demand and should expect seamless service across time zones, borders and languages.
 I work with our attorneys to deliver those truly global solutions to help our clients succeed, wherever they are doing business.

-I am bullish on globalization.
-Despite Brexit, trade tensions, and other barriers, our planet continues to be an incredibly shrinking world.
-With that, the scope of international legal work will continue to expand, both in geographic diversity and scope.
-Truly global lawyers, like we have at NP, will be increasingly called upon to manage transactions, disputes, IP and other legal matters that involve multiple markets that are frequently emerging and may not involve their home geography.
+Although we are in a period of significant disruption, I truly believe that innovation and cooperation will help clients succeed in the future.
+I am working with several clients that have had to pivot and develop new approaches to their business models as a result of the coronavirus (COVID-19) pandemic.
+This innovation will continue and these innovative approaches will continue to bolster these organizations for years to come.
+Also, I believe finding ways to partner and work with others will be increasingly important.
+This cooperation will be global.
+The scope of international legal work will continue to expand, both in geographic diversity and scope.
+Truly global lawyers, like we have at NP, will be called upon to manage transactions, disputes, IP and other legal matters that involve multiple markets that are often emerging and may not involve their home geography.

 Rochester Business Journal | February 21, 2020

 Rochester Corporate partner Jeremy Wolk authored this column about how employers with business operations in China are responding to the coronavirus outbreak and related travel restrictions.
 The article is based on an alert by Hong Kong Corporate partner David Cheng, Los Angeles Labor and Employment partner Benjamin Kim, San Francisco Labor and Employment senior counsel Jeffrey Tanenbaum and associate Rachel Conn, and Director of Global Strategies David Kaufman